Ginzzzu/ginzzzu-music-deck/README.md

 A compact vertical music dock for Foundry VTT 13+

-Fast access to playlists and tracks.
+-Fast access to playlists and tracks.
-Favorites.
+-Favorites.
-Custom colors.
+-Custom colors.
-Search.
+-Search.
-Volume slider.
+-Volume slider.
-Track aliases.
+-Track aliases.

 A modern and clean “music deck” UI designed for fast in-game audio control.